-Calibration status The AxisFrame object in the Characterisation model provides a calibration status flag for each axis, so that a user can insist on calibrated data only where necessary.
-The CalibrationStatus is given separately for each axis and can be
+4.2.1.2 Calibration status The CharacterisationAxis object in the Characterisation model provides a calibration status flag for each axis, so that a user can insist on calibrated data only where necessary.
+The CalibrationS-tatus is given separately for each type of characterisation axis and can be

-- UNCALIBRATED: not in units which can be directly compared with other data (but often still useful, for example the presence of spectral lines at known wavelengths can give a redshift regardless of absolute flux densities). - CALIBRATED: in reliable physical units or other accepted units such as magnitudes. - RELATIVE: calibrated to within a constant (additive or multiplicative) factor which is not precisely known, such as arising from uncertainty in the flux density of a reference source. - NORMALIZED: dimensionless data, divided by another data set (or a local extremum).
+- UNCALIBRATED: not in units which can be directly compared with other data (but often still useful, for example the presence of spectral lines at known wavelengths can give a redshift regardless of absolute flux densities). - RELATIVE: calibrated to within a constant (additive or multiplicative) factor which is not precisely known, such as arising from uncertainty in the flux density of a reference source. - NORMALIZED: dimensionless data, divided by another data set (or a local extremum).

-The calibration process itself is described elsewhere in the Observation Data Model (Section 1.2).
+The calibration process itself is described elsewhere in the Observation Data Model (Section 2.2).